cs573-21s/02-datavis-7ways/README.md

 # Matplotlib

 It was challenging just to get the libraries installed correctly.
 I am not very proficient in Terminal and things kept going wrong.
 And I have never worked in Python either.
-Once I got things working I followed this series of tutorial videos to learn how to make charts in Matplotlib [Matplotlib Tutorials] (https://www.youtube.com/watch?v=UO98lJQ3QGI&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB)
+Once I got things working I watched this 10 part series of tutorial videos to learn how to make charts in Matplotlib [Matplotlib Tutorials] (https://www.youtube.com/watch?v=UO98lJQ3QGI&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB)

 ## Technical Achievements